MoukthikaM/DAMG7245-Assignment3/README.md

 5. Hosted the application in digital ocean as a deamon service

+6. Implemented Great Expectations to Analyze the datasets to check for similarities and outliers

 Steps to use app in your environment:

 Step1: Clone the repo in your local